If you have a concern and aren’t quite sure how to address it, you have come to the right place.

-Short-term Suspension.
-Exclusion of the student by the CSSO for good cause from one or more classes for a period of up to ten consecutive days of instruction.
+Short-term Suspension - Exclusion of the student by the College President or designee for good cause from one or more classes for a period of up to ten consecutive days of instruction.

-Long-term Suspension.
-Exclusion of the student by the CSSO for good cause from one or more classes for the remainder of the school term, or from all classes and activities of the college for one or more terms.
+Long-term Suspension - Exclusion of the student by the College President or designee for good cause from one or more classes for the remainder of the school term, or from all classes and activities of the college for one or more terms.

-Any times specified in these procedures may be shortened or lengthened if there is mutual written concurrence by all parties.
+Time Limit: Any times specified in these procedures may be shortened or lengthened if there is mutual concurrence, in writing, by all parties.

 - the specific section of the Student Code of Conduct that the student is accused of violating;

-- the right of the student to meet with the CSSO to discuss the accusation, or to respond in writing, or both; and
+- the right of the student to meet with the CSSO or designee to discuss the accusation, or to respond in writing.

 - the nature of the discipline that is being considered.

-Within 10 days after the meeting described above, the College President shall, pursuant to a recommendation from the CSSO or designee, decide whether to impose a long-term suspension.
-Written notice of the College President’s decision shall be provided to the student.
-The notice will include the right of the student to request a formal hearing before a long-term suspension is imposed, and a copy of AP 5520 Student Discipline Procedures describing the procedures for the hearing.
+Long-term Suspension - Within 10 days after the meeting described above, the College President or designee shall, pursuant to a recommendation from the CSSO or designee, decide whether to impose a long-term suspension.
+Written notice of the College President or designee’s decision shall be provided to the student.
+The notice will include the right of the student to request a formal hearing before a long- term suspension is imposed, and a copy of AP 5520 Student Discipline Procedures describing the procedures for the hearing.

-Within 7 days after the meeting described above, the College President shall, pursuant to a recommendation from the CSSO or designee, decide whether to recommend expulsion to the Board of Trustees.
-Written notice of the College President’s decision shall be provided to the student.
+Expulsion - Within 7 days after the meeting described above, the College President or designee shall, pursuant to a recommendation from the CSSO or designee, decide whether to recommend expulsion to the Board of Trustees.
+Written notice of the College President or designee’s decision shall be provided to the student.
 The notice will include the right of the student to request a formal hearing before expulsion is imposed, and a copy of the AP 5520 Student Discipline Procedures describing the procedures for a hearing.

-Schedule of Hearing.
-The formal hearing shall be held within 20 days after a formal request for hearing is received.
-The parties involved will be asked to attend the hearing and will be given sufficient notice in writing as to the time and place at least 10 days prior to the hearing date.
+Schedule of Hearing - The formal hearing shall be held within 20 days after a formal request for hearing is received.

 A quorum shall consist of all three members of the committee.

-Hearing Panel Chair.
-The College President, or designee, shall appoint one member of the Hearing Panel to serve as the chair.
-The decision of the Hearing Panel Chair shall be final on all matters relating to the conduct of the hearing unless there is a vote by both other members of the Hearing Panel to the contrary.
+Hearing Panel Chair - The College President, or designee, shall appoint one member of the panel to serve as the chair.
+The decision of the hearing panel Chair shall be final on all matters relating to the conduct of the hearing unless there is a vote by both other members of the panel to the contrary.